 There is not a home care agency in the country that isn’t feeling the current employment crisis.
 The hyper competitive caregiver job market means agencies are spending more time and resources to recruit and hire caregivers to meet client demand.
-So, how do you make sure that the time, effort and money you spend gets the results you need?
+So, how do you make sure that the time, effort and money you spend, in particular on caregiver job ads, gets the results you need?

 Ensure that what you are saying and communicating captures the attention of job seekers.